-Health info - Heart disease: 3.3%, Diabetes: 4.9%, Obesity: 25.7% Central city day = 98%.
-Central city night =72%.
-Neighbourhood day = 99%.
-Neighbourhood night = 85%.
+Indicators 2012/13 outcomes Residents health (chronic disease rates) and their perceptions of safety Residents health (chronic diseases): Heart disease: 3.3%; Diabetes: 4.9%; Obesity: 25.7%.
+Perception of safety: Central city day: 98%; Central city night: 72%; Neighbourhood day: 99%; Neighbourhood night: 85%.

-88% of residents rate their quality of life as extremly good or good

-(2006 Census data): Median personal income: \$32,500; Median Household Income: \$72,200.
-(2012/13) Labour force participation rate: 71.5%

-30% of the city's population are non-European.
-67% of residents believe that different lifestyles and cultures make Wellington a better place to live.

-33% of Wellingtonians over the age of 15 have a Degree-level qualification or higher.
-(2006 census data - not updated) youth NEET rates: 9.9%

-Between 2011 and 2012, the ratio between earnings and cost of living increased by 0.8% (became more expensive).

-School or work network: 58%; Hobby/interest group: 30%; Online community groups (eg Facebook): 51%; Sports club:29%; Church/spiritual group:19%; Community/ voluntary group: 18%; Friends:3%.
-Residents' perceptions that they feel a sense of community with others in their local
+Resident perceptions of their quality of life 88% of residents' rate their quality of life as extremely good or good Average incomes of residents and labour force participation (2006 Census data): Median personal income: \$32,500; Median Household Income: \$72,200.
+(2012/13) Labour force participation rate: 71.5% The diversity of the population and residents' values regarding diversity 30% of the city's population are non-European.
+67% of residents' believe that different lifestyles and cultures make Wellington a better place to live.
+Educational achievement and youth participation 33% of Wellingtonians over the age of 15 have a Degree-level qualification or higher.
+(2006 census data -not updated) Youth NEET rates: 9.9% Ratio of income to cost of living Between 2011 and 2012, the ratio between earnings and cost of living increased by 0.8% (became more expensive).
+Resident perceptions of their social networks and community cohesiveness School or work network: 58%; Hobby/interest group: 30%; Online community groups (e.g. Facebook): 51%; Sports club: 29%; Church/spiritual group: 19%; Community/voluntary group: 18%; Friends: 3%.
 Residents' perceptions that they feel a sense of community with others in their local neighbourhood: 53%

-GOVERNANCE PĀRONGO Ā-TĀONE

-1.1 GOVERNANCE, INFORMATION AND ENGAGEMENT
+Governance - Pārongo Ā-Tāone

+1.1 Governance, information and engagement